openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-docker-linux.rst

 .. note::

-   OpenVINO's `Docker <https://docs.docker.com/>`__ and :doc:`Bare Metal <../install-openvino>` distributions are identical, so the ../../../documentation applies to both.
+   OpenVINO's `Docker <https://docs.docker.com/>`__ and :doc:`Bare Metal <../install-openvino>` distributions are identical, so the documentation applies to both.

 .. note::